LucasDelfino92/morrowindsharp/mw2.md

 - Delete the following records from **Morrowind Anti-Cheese.ESP** for compatibility with **BTB's Game Improvements (Necro Edit).ESP**:
   - Cell **Balmora, Eastern Guard Tower**
-    - Omits addition of a Hlaalu Guard and the moving of another which are no longer necessary as the Sword of White Woe was removed.
+    - Omits the addition of a Hlaalu Guard to protect the Sword of White Woe who is no longer necessary as BTB removes the sword.
 - Delete the following records from **BTB's Game Improvements (Necro Edit).ESP** for compatibility with **Caldera Mages Guild Guarded Alchemy Set.ESP**:
   - Cell **Caldera, Guild of Mages**
     - Omits an Imperial Guard placed by BTB's Game Improvements who is no longer necessary.